May 27, 2015

 What you can do to help stop animal abuse

-Every state has laws prohibiting animal cruelty, and 49 of them contain felony provisions.
-(South Dakota is the only hold-out.)
+Every state has laws prohibiting animal cruelty, and all of them contain felony provisions.

 However, a law is only as good as its enforcement, and that's why animals rely on you to protect them by reporting animal abuse.